 All MicroEP/MSEN graduate students learn the use of Microsoft Project in their Small Group teams (see Student Learning Outcomes Process #3).
-27 students learned use of MS Project in Small Group teams and how to develop their 'Degree Project Plan' in spring 2023 and 28 students in fall 2023.
-Except for their first full month in the program, students in their first two years in the program are required to submit their updated MS Project plan monthly to MicroEP/MSEN program management.
+Except for their first full month in the program, students in their first two years in the program are required to submit their updated MS Project plan each semester to MicroEP/MSEN program management.
 This submission is part of their grade for the Operations Management seminar grades.